marcusphilips/ContainerTransferAndBalance/README.md

-5. Once you are  successfully connected to the server, when you want to reconnect to the server, you just have to followe two steps.a)a)a. disconnect to the server : ctrl+c
+5. Once you are  successfully connected to the server, when you want to reconnect to the server, you just have to followe two steps.a. disconnect to the server : ctrl+c

 b.
 Reconnect to the server :
 ### `npm start`